Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: Conclusion

 Spectra-Scope is a flexible platform for building interpretable machine learning models with spectral data.
 We highlight its ability to draw insights from diverse datasets and aid practitioners in better understanding their data and models.
 Its accessibility is enhanced by its corresponding web app, allowing it to be used by scientists with and without Python experience.
 While we've currently focused on spectral data, Spectra-Scope can take any array-like data as input, allowing it to be used with other characterization techniques, and applied to problems beyond materials science.

 We hope that a focus on sparsity and interpretability will make for easier deployment of models in production in contexts ranging from automated materials discovery and high-throughput experimentation to industrial manufacturing.
 For example, models which operate on only a few features may be easier to verify, troubleshoot, and deploy to operate without supervision.
-For future users, Spectra-Scope is an open source Python package that will be made available at \href{http://github.com/TRI-AMDD/spectrascope}{github.com/TRI-AMDD/spectrascope} upon publication, with a web application hosted at \href{http://spectrascope.matr.io}{spectrascope.matr.io}.
+For future users, Spectra-Scope is an open-source Python package that is available at \href{http://github.com/TRI-AMDD/spectrascope}{github.com/TRI-AMDD/spectrascope}, with a web application hosted at \href{http://spectrascope.matr.io}{spectrascope.matr.io}.